inktrap/studyriffic/README.md

  - put demo online with an example and send a link.
  - extra form demographic questions.
- - page with requirements
  - check if the prolific id already did the survey
  - write results to db and display link
  - get link from config
- - implement task selection
  - change format of tasks from latex to json

+ x implement task selection
- - multiple experiments at the same time
+ x multiple experiments at the same time
      - traverse experiment folder
          - read all the settings
          - include active: true setting